 Be strong.
 One day, you will be ready to move out on your own.
 The benefits of having your own place far outrank the cramped style of living under your parents’ rules in a tiny bedroom that you are quickly outgrowing.
 And, when you are ready, I will be there to help you transition into your new home; a place you can call your own.
 We will go shopping together to get the things that you need, and Dad and I will visit you in your new place often.

-My hope for you is that when the day will comes your fears will vanish.
+My hope for you is that, when the day comes, your fears will vanish.
 In the meantime, focus on your goals and “one day” will be hear sooner than you might think.